Black Friday (shopping): United States

-Black Friday is not an official holiday in the United States, but California and some other states observe "The Day After Thanksgiving" as a holiday for state government employees.
+Black Friday is not an official holiday in the United States, but California and some other states observe "The Day After Thanksgiving" as a holiday for state government employees and Nevada observes Family Day.
 It is sometimes observed in lieu of another federal holiday, such as Columbus Day.
 Many non-retail employees and schools have both Thanksgiving and the following Friday off.
 Along with the following regular week-end, this makes Black Friday weekend a four-day weekend, which is said to increase the number of potential shoppers.

 The SouthPark neighborhood of Charlotte, North Carolina, is the most trafficked area of the United States on Black Friday.

 Black Friday is a shopping day for a combination of reasons.
 As the first day after the last major holiday before Christmas, it marks the unofficial beginning of the Christmas shopping season.
 Additionally, many employers give their employees the day off as part of the Thanksgiving holiday week-end.
 In order to take advantage of this, virtually all retailers in the country, big and small, offer various sales including limited amounts of "doorbuster" items to entice traffic.

 For many years, it was common for retailers to open at 6 a.m., but in the late 2000s many opened at 4 a.m.–5 a.m.
 The early 2010s have seen retailers extend beyond normal hours in order to maintain an edge or to simply keep up with the competition.
-In 2010, Toys 'R' Us began their Black Friday sales at 10 p.m. on Thanksgiving and further upped the ante by offering free boxes of Crayola crayons and coloring books for as long as supplies lasted.
+In 2010, Toys "R" Us began their Black Friday sales at 10 p.m. on Thanksgiving and further upped the ante by offering free boxes of Crayola crayons and coloring books for as long as supplies lasted.
 Other retailers, like Sears, Express, MK, Victoria's Secret, Zumiez, Tillys, American Eagle Outfitters, Nike, Jordan, Puma, Aéropostale, and Kmart, began Black Friday sales early Thanksgiving morning and ran them through as late as 11 p.m.
 Friday evening.
 Forever 21 went in the opposite direction, opening at normal hours on Friday, and running late sales until 2 a.m.
 Saturday morning.
-In 2011, when several retailers (including Target, Kohl's, Macy's, Best Buy, and Bealls) opened at midnight for the first time.
+In 2011, several retailers (including Target, Kohl's, Macy's, Best Buy, and Bealls) opened at midnight for the first time.
 In 2012, Walmart and several other retailers announced that they would open most of their stores at 8 p.m. on Thanksgiving, prompting calls for a walkout among some workers.
 In 2014, stores such as JCPenney, Best Buy, and Radio Shack opened at 6 a.m. on Thanksgiving while stores such as Target, Walmart, Belk, and Sears opened at 7 p.m. on Thanksgiving.
 Three states – Rhode Island, Maine, and Massachusetts – prohibit large supermarkets, big box stores, and department stores from opening on Thanksgiving, in what has been referred to as a legacy of blue laws.
 A bill to allow stores to open on Thanksgiving was the subject of a public hearing on July 8, 2017.